The new age of Innovation by C K Prahalad, M S Krishnan

 1

-In the next three chapters, authors explain the technical architecture.
-They emphasize the need of IT, the commodity and non-commodity part of IT.
-The needs of analytics and the way analytics can contribute to the insights for next innovations in the organizations.
-And how legacy systems need to be replaced to make the organization more flexible to accommodate the N=1, R=G model.
-It presents a case of a lot of Indian companies who have adopted this model and have built flexibilities in their systems.
+In the next three chapters, the authors explain the technical architecture.
+They emphasize the need for IT, the commodity and non-commodity part of IT.
+The need for analytics and the way analytics can contribute to the insights for the next innovations in the organizations.
+How legacy systems need to be replaced to make the organization more flexible to accommodate the N=1, R=G model.
+It presents a case of a lot of Indian companies that have adopted this model and have built flexibility in their systems.
 He makes a case for the strategic importance of IT.
-And how organizations can not afford to write it off as a commodity.
+How organizations can not afford to write it off as a commodity.

-At times the book The new age of Innovation gives a feeling of being written for IT companies.
+At times the book gives a feeling of being written for IT companies.
 Especially those having a major base in India.
-You get to see a lot of their point of views.
+You get to see a lot of their point of view.
 I wish there were as many cases or examples from old traditional companies who have transformed or remodeled themselves to adapt to the model proposed in the book.

-It is an easy reading for anyone who has been a part of the business at any point in time, with a lot of case studies and examples.
+It is an easy read for anyone who has been a part of the business at any point in time.
+Has a lot of case studies and examples.

 Thanks, Shankar for gifting me this book.